1 Example programs

 Extracts the angle from a complex number.

 Creates a single list from several.
+In ASL, list* also deals with cyclic lists.

-Evaluates the arcsine (inverse of sin) of a number.
+Computes the arcsine (inverse of sin) of a number.

 Determines whether two booleans are equal.